gitpod-samples/template-php-drupal-ddev/README.md

 # A Drupal via DDEV template on Gitpod

+GitPod is like VS Code in the browser with everthing you have on the local Mac including Docker

 This is a [Drupal via DDEV](https://github.com/drud/ddev) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps